Indi Walker: Storylines

 Ruby cuts the brake cables on Indi's car as an act of revenge but Dexter borrows the car and crashes sustaining a life-threatening head injury.
 As Ruby has left a voicemail on Indi's phone warning her not to drive the car it is clear who the culprit is and she ends up confessing and going to jail.
 Indi and Romeo get back together although they still have a turbulent relationship.
 They re-open the gym in the Surf Club and it seems like their life is good.
 However, Romeo learns that he has skin cancer and together with Sid they keep it a secret from Indi.
 Indi suspects something is going on, but no one will tell her.
 Romeo leaves the Bay, unable to tell Indi that he has cancer and with the intention of sparing her watching him die.
 Indi is devastated and eventually Sid tells her Romeo has cancer.
 Indi tries to find Romeo, but later gives up.
 She begins a relationship with Chris Harrington (Johnny Ruffo) and carries on running the gym, employing Casey (Lincoln Younes) and Heath Braxton (Dan Ewing) to help her.
 Indi later discovers that Romeo has died of his illness and she is devastated and grief-stricken.
 She scatters his ashes with Dex and Sasha and starts having recurring dreams about him.
 She also ends her relationship with Chris, feeling that she is betraying Romeo's memory.
 After reassessing her life, Indi decides to leave the Bay to travel overseas and leaves the gym in Casey and Heath's hands.
+Sid then drives her, Dex and April to the airport.
 It is later mentioned that she now lives in Copenhagen, Denmark.